Team-Fruition/Orbital/README.md

 >  6. Game Over State

 <h4>
-	Things Not Done (should hopefully be implemented by end July)
+	Things Not Done (should hopefully be implemented by Splashdown)
 </h4>

 >  1. A visible notification which indicates to the Player that a new Weapon has been unlocked.
->  2. More content past the 5th difficulty.
->  3. Bug fixing.
+>  2. Bug fixing.

 <h4>
-	Possible Future Extensions (which may or may not get pursued)
+	Possible Future Extensions (which are unlikely to get pursued)
 </h4>

 >  1. Making the game playable on Mac and Ubuntu.
 >  2. Multiplayer -> Leaderboard.
 >  3. An "Options" Menu, with adjustable sound.
+>  4. More content past the 5th difficulty.
->  4. A prettier Help Screen.
+>  5. A prettier Help Screen.

 <h4>
 	To Run